Environmental and Land Development

 Structural Sub-Practice Leader, Office Manager

 503.620.6103It’s not surprising that the guy who can name all of the U.S. presidents, in order, lists a quote from (a fictional) Abe Lincoln as his favorite: “Be excellent to each other.”
 It’s a simple quote that gives you an idea of who our Structural Sub-Practice Area leader is.
-Nick, an accomplished structural engineer by trade, has focused his career on solving problems and finding solutions, and puts people above professional accomplishments.
+Nick, an accomplished structural engineer by trade, has focused his career on solving problems and finding solutions, and he puts people above professional accomplishments.
 He says the best thing about his job is when he is able to help a client put a piece of resilient infrastructure into the world.
 Before he started managing our Structural Sub-Practice Area, Nick cut his teeth by managing the office softball team, bowling league, fantasy football league, and March Madness pools.
 These days, when he isn’t hard at work on his next deadline, you can often find him at home “destroying” his two boys at videogames.

 Guy Hakanson, PE